langflow-ai/langflow/docs/docs/Contributing/contributing-how-to-contribute.md

 ### Run Langflow locally

+After setting up the environment with `make init`, you can run Langflow's backend and frontend separately for development.
-Run Langflow locally by cloning the repository and installing the dependencies.
-We recommend using a virtual environment like [venv](https://docs.python.org/3/library/venv.html) or [conda](https://anaconda.org/anaconda/conda) to isolate dependencies.
+Langflow recommends using a virtual environment like [venv](https://docs.python.org/3/library/venv.html) or [conda](https://anaconda.org/anaconda/conda) to isolate dependencies.

 Before you begin, ensure you have [uv](https://docs.astral.sh/uv/getting-started/installation/) and [Node.js](https://nodejs.org/en/download/package-manager) installed.